htjb/arXivSearcher/README.rst

 recieves the message.
 As a result the email appears in both your Inbox and Sent box. ``arXivSearcher`` will proceed to delete the email from your sent box and this has been tested and shown to be working.
-However, it is worth testing before you start making lots of searches.
+However, it is worth testing once yourself before you start making lots of searches.

 To Do:
 ~~~~~~
 - make the search options broader e.g. author ect rather than just strings
-- add code to optionally email results to user (written just needs formatting
+- extend email code to other types of email
-  as part of the module)
 - config file/cron job for daily update on a given search?

 Documentation